pollsmor/Unwood/README.md

 - Necessitates the use of a Node.js server to provide direct stream URL (feels like a very ghetto solution, not sure if I should keep using this, oh yeah it's not HTTPS)
 - Not recommended to be run on a 4-inch iDevice due to space constraints
 - Handling landscape forces both the video player and chat to completely refresh, which is obviously undesirable.
 For now I'll avoid this by using the same layout for portrait and lanscape (not sure if this can be fixed)
+- Manually tapping any part of the chat window causes the bits section to disappear in an attempt to save screen space.
+The automatic alternative would be wasteful (running the JavaScript remove code every few seconds, as I have no clue when the page fully loads on the client's side).
+- The navigation bar is hidden on the main three pages.
+This is undesirable, but necessary to hide the bottom tab bar when viewing a stream (for extra screen space).

 ## Required libraries ##
 Install using the Swift Package Manager.